 - a.
 Description/Definition: pain localized to the affected tendon(s) and muscles that is worsened by active and/or resisted wrist or finger extension.
-A number of specific disorders may occur including intersection syndrome and extensor carpi ulnaris tenosynovitis. - b.
-Occupational Relationship: Refer to Section D.3 Medical Causation Assessment for Cumulative Trauma Conditions.
+A number of specific disorders may occur including intersection syndrome and extensor carpi ulnaris tenosynovitis. - Description of Section D.3 Medical CausationAssessment for Cumulative Trauma Conditions.
 To perform a proper causation assessment, the reader must comply with all sections.